-Curbed Atlanta reports 34 major development projects are underway in midtown Atlanta.
+Curbed Atlanta reported 34 major development projects were underway in 2019 in midtown Atlanta.
 This includes almost 2,400 apartments and condos under construction.
 Another 1,400 units are proposed.

 Rentcafe cites the Atlanta community of Chamblee as have the fastest rent increases at a 44% clip over 5 year.
 During that time, renter income has fallen 8% and renter population has grown by 156%.
 That means high demand in a community of under 20,000 renters and 8400 homeowners.

 Rentcafe cites the Atlanta community of Norcross as next in 5 year rent price growth here of 38%.
 Renter growth has grown 148%, yet renter income has dropped 17%.